 - Do not use chlorine in any form! - PLEASE READ THESE INSTRUCTIONS COMPLETELY PRIOR TO OPERATION.
-WE ARE NOT RESPONSIBLE FOR WINE LOSS OR DAMAGE - Operate the machinery at your own risk. - Do not use Proxycarb for cleaning purposes. - Do not close a valve on the inlet to the machine without turning off the feed pump first!
+WE ARE NOT RESPONSIBLE FOR WINE LOSS DUE TO NEGLIGENCE OR FAILURE TO FOLLOW THE CORRECT OPERATING PROCEDURE. - Do not use Proxycarb for cleaning purposes. - Do not close a valve on the inlet to the machine without turning off the feed pump first!
 This will cause the feed pump to cavitate and can lead to damage. - Check pre-filter regularly for debris build-up and clean regularly. - Very cold wine will increase the required operating pressure of the system and or decrease the permeate flow rate to unacceptable levels. - Do not soak the membranes in a solution greater than a pH of 11.